Policies

 A policy is a rule that Koladr evaluates when an agent requests an action.
 Each policy has:

-• An effect — what happens when the conditions match (allow, block, require approval, or allow with alert)
+• An effect: what happens when every condition matches (allow, block, require approval, or allow with alert)

 Policies let you encode your organization's risk tolerance directly into the system.
 Instead of trusting every agent action blindly, you define explicit rules for how different types of actions should be handled.